 - Fluency in French

-- ONCAT Postdoctoral Fellowship awards are valued at $45,000 per year, for terms up to 2 years, and are tenable at Ontario postsecondary research institutions
+ONCAT Postdoctoral Fellowship awards are valued at $50,000 per year plus administrative costs to the host institution, for terms up to 2 years, and are tenable at Ontario postsecondary research institutions.

 How to Apply